 4.2 Regular Expressions

 One common task in NLP is to search for a specific pattern in a given text or string.
 A powerful tool to tackle this problem is to use regular expressions (also referred to as “RegEx”).
-Most programming languages like Python, JavaScript or Perl and even shell scripts or the UNIX command line are able to handle regular expressions.
-Also, some editors like Vim or Emacs are able to work with regular expressions for operations like search and replace.
+Most programming languages, like Python, JavaScript, or Perl, and even shell scripts or the UNIX command line, are able to handle regular expressions.
+Also, some editors, like Vim or Emacs, are able to work with regular expressions for operations like search and replace.

 In rule-based NLP techniques, regular expressions are commonly used to perform tasks like extracting data from text.
-This can help above all if well-defined patterns like times, prices or dates have to be identified and extracted.
+This can help above all if well-defined patterns like times, prices, or dates have to be identified and extracted.

 Basic Concepts of Regular Expressions

-In the followingwe want to introduce the basic concepts of regular expressions.
+In the following, we want to introduce the basic concepts of regular expressions.

-There are some metacharacters which often occur in regular expressions: \, ^, $, ., |, ?, *, +, (, ), [, ], {, and }.
+There are some ‘metacharacters’ that often occur in regular expressions: \, ^, $, ., |, ?, *, +, (, ), [, ], {, and }.
 If some of these characters are used as a literal, they have to be escaped with a backslash.
 Otherwise, they will be executed as a regular expression.

 Anchors